sandialabs/pycheron/README.md

 You will need to use a **Python 3.6.9** environment, and **activate it before installing packages and using Pycheron**.

 ### Installing
+Before installing, you will need to download [git-lfs](https://git-lfs.github.com/)

 The easiest way to install pycheron is to run:

 `sh build.sh <pycheron-version>`